Your Maine Coon kitten

 Plastic bags

-Any bag with a handle (cat may get caught in the handle and run around blind,
+Any bag with a handle (cat may get caught in the handle and run around blind, resulting in dangerous accidents)

 Small metal or hard plastic objects, particularly those with